 3. Bose SoundSport Free – Best true wireless buds for gym use

+The battery life is good enough for around 5 hours of use.
 They come in a bundled carrying case which is good enough to charge the earbuds twice.
 There’s no fast charging support here which is a bummer!

 The Bose SoundSport Free comes with an amazing sounding pair of wireless headphones.
 They also provide an ultra-reliable connection.
 They can easily withstand the abuses of working out, however, their poor fit and open design will turn many casual listeners away.

 One of the best AirPods alternatives comes from Apple itself.
 The Beats PowerBeats Pro might not feature design as discrete as the AirPods but they make up for it by offering excellent sound quality.
 They provide better battery life and sweat-resistance.
 Moreover, since the PowerBeats Pro ship with Apple’s H1 chip, they offer the same level of convenience as the AirPods.

 The Powerbeats Pro sticks with the Powerbeats lineup’s signature around-the-ear hook, which offers stability while you’re working out.
 That’s key now that the Powerbeats buds are completely wire-free, without a cord behind the neck to anchor them.

 It does lack active noise cancellation and wireless charging.
 The charging case is also quite bulky and might not fit in everyone’s pocket.
 You might find another issue regarding the price as the PowerBeats Pro is significantly more expensive than the AirPods.
 You can look for comparison blogs to find out more about their specs.